-Before beginning my PhD program, I worked as a lab manager for Dr. Bevil Conway at the National Institutes of Health, studying the neuroscience of color vision.
+Before beginning my PhD, I worked as a lab manager for Dr. Bevil Conway at the National Institutes of Health, studying the neuroscience of color vision.
 My research there combined neuroimaging (MEG; MRI) and electrophysiology to examine how color spaces are represented in the brain and their correspondence to real-life image statistics.

 I graduated from Wellesley College in 2016 with a B.A. in Neuroscience, focusing on computation and cognitive neuroscience.
 My undergraduate thesis work, with Dr. Damian Stanley and Dr. Ralph Adolphs, focused on using reinforcement learning to model how people learn about the beliefs and intentions of others, and how this process differs in Autism Spectrum Disorder.